Silybum marianum: Description

 The flower heads are 4 to 12 cm long and wide, of red-purple colour.
-They flower from June to August in the North or December to February in the Southern Hemisphere (summer through autumn).
+They flower from June to August in the North or December to February in the Southern Hemisphere.
 The flower head is surround by bracts which are hairless, with triangular, spine-edged appendages, tipped with a stout yellow spine.

 The fruits are black achenes with a simple long white pappus, surrounded by a yellow basal ring.
 A long pappus acts as a "parachute", supporting seed dispersal by wind.

 Distribution and habitat

-Silybum marianum is native to the Mediterranean region of Europe including Greece (mostly in Crete), east into Iran and Afghanistan.
+Silybum marianum is native from around the Mediterranean and much of Europe to Central Asia and India; in Africa it reaches as far south as Ethiopia.
 It is possibly native near the coast of southeast England.
-S. marianum has been widely introduced outside its natural range, for example into North America, Hawaii, Australia, New Zealand, Colombia where it is considered an invasive weed.
-Additionally, today it also spreads as invasive plant in almost all of Europe as a consequence of field cultivation.
+S. marianum has been widely introduced outside its natural range, for example into North America, Hawaii, Australia, New Zealand, and Colombia where it is considered an invasive weed.
+It also spreads invasively in almost all of Europe as a consequence of field cultivation.

 Silybum marianum establishes itself in sunny, warm ruderal meadows in regularly disturbed places such as rubble deposits, at the foot of south-exposed walls or villages and on urban fallow land or on cattle pastures.
 However, it does not prefer dry, stony soils.

 Milk thistle has been potentially observed to modify fire regimes in its invasive range.
 Its invasion into new habitats may also be encouraged by fire.

-The "giant thistle of the Pampas" reported by Darwin in the Voyage of the Beagle is thought by some to be Silybum marianum.